Joy-Zhang/jsiq.js/README.md

     JSIQ.from(a).where(function(i) { return i > 3; }).select(function(i) { return i * i; }).all();

-  Please read the Supported Clauses section to know supported clauses at present.
+  Please read the Supported Clauses section to learn the supported clauses at present.

 Supported Clauses
 -----------------

 ### select clause
-  In a query, select clause is used to do some operation of parameter.
+  In a query, select clause is used to do some operations of parameter.
   If multiple items are seleted, you need to make it into an object (or array) like:

     JSIQ.query('select {"square" : i * i, "cube" : i * i * i} from i in a');